-- 8.1 This Part of the Guidelines provides for the appointment of health practitioners for the purposes of authorisation to give evidence under Division 7.7, section 7.52 of the Act. - 8.2 This Part of the Guidelines applies to all appointments of health practitioners authorised to give evidence commencing on or after commencement of the Guidelines. - 8.3 A health practitioner, other than the injured person's treating health practitioner, is authorised to give evidence in proceedings for the purposes of section 7.52, by: - (a) an agreement between the parties for the health practitioner to conduct a joint medical assessment, or - (b) appointment by the Authority to its list of health practitioners authorised to give evidence, or - (c) appointment by the Authority for a specific purpose and duration on application by a claimant or an insurer. - 8.4 Health practitioners authorised to give evidence under section 7.52 of the Act must: - (a) comply with all relevant legal requirements for practice, relevant guidelines, policies and codes of conduct - (b) comply with the relevant law including the Motor Accident Injuries Act 2017 (NSW), the Motor Accident Injuries Regulation 2017 (NSW), these Guidelines, Procedural Direction PIC4 - Expert Witness Evidence and any subsequent procedural directions issued by the President of the Personal Injury Commission relating to expert witness evidence.
-They should promptly notify the Authority of any compliance breaches. - (c) comply with the standards and conduct for medico-legal consultation, examination and reports set out in the NSW Medical Board Policy Guideline - Medico-Legal Consultations and Examinations - (d) act without bias and in a way that does not give rise to an apprehension of bias in the performance of their responsibilities - (e) act in an ethical, professional and considerate manner when examining injured people and practise procedural fairness when conducting medical assessments and writing reports.
+- 8.1 This Part of the Guidelines provides for the appointment of health practitioners for the purposes of authorisation to give evidence under Division 7.7, section 7.52 of the Act. - 8.2 This Part of the Guidelines applies to the appointment (including the reappointment) of health practitioners authorised to give evidence under s 7.52 on and from the date that these guidelines commence.
+A health practitioner holding current appointments under s 7.52 on the date these guidelines commence is appointed for the purposes of s 7.52 for the period of time being the remaining duration of the term of the health practitioner's appointment or until that appointment is terminated, if terminated at an earlier date. - A health practitioner, (not being the injured person's treating health practitioner), is authorised to give evidence in proceedings for the purposes of section 7.52, by: - (a) an agreement between the parties for the health practitioner to conduct a joint medical assessment, or - (b) appointment by the Authority to its list of health practitioners authorised to give evidence, or - (c) appointment by the Authority for a specific purpose and duration on application by a claimant or an insurer. - 8.4 Health practitioners authorised to give evidence under section 7.52 of the Act and these guidelines, must: - (a) comply with all relevant legal requirements for practice, relevant guidelines, policies and codes of conduct - (b) comply with the relevant law including the Motor Accident Injuries Act 2017 (NSW), the Motor Accident Injuries Regulation 2017 (NSW), these Guidelines, Procedural Direction PIC4 Expert Witness Evidence and any subsequent procedural directions issued by the President of the Personal Injury Commission relating to expert witness evidence.
+They should promptly notify the Authority of any compliance breaches. - (c) comply with the standards and conduct for medico-legal consultation, examination and reports set out in the NSW Medical Council Guideline Medico-Legal Consultations and Examinations - (d) act without bias and in a way that does not give rise to an apprehension of bias in the performance of their responsibilities - (e) act in an ethical, professional and considerate manner when examining injured people and practise procedural fairness when conducting medical assessments and writing reports.
 This includes respectful communication with injured people and considering their individual needs, providing impartial assessments and ensuring that injured people are given the opportunity to explain any inconsistencies observed during an examination or in supporting material. - (f) comply with all privacy obligations including under the Health Records and Information Privacy Act 2002 (NSW) and the Privacy Act 1988 (Cth)